Pramila Jayapal: Elections

-In January 2016, Jayapal declared her candidacy for Congress in Washington's 7th congressional district, after Representative Jim McDermott announced his retirement.
+In January 2016, Jayapal declared her candidacy for Congress in Washington's 7th congressional district, after incumbent Representative Jim McDermott announced his retirement.
 In April, she was endorsed by Bernie Sanders.
 On August 2, Jayapal finished first in the top-two primary, alongside state representative Brady Walkinshaw, also a Democrat.
 This was the first time in the state's history that a federal seat was contested by two Democrats.
 Both identified as progressive Democrats.
 The 7th is the most Democratic district in the Pacific Northwest, and the seat was all but certain to stay in Democratic hands even if a Republican took the second spot in the primary.

 In the final weeks of the race, Jayapal and her supporters contested claims from Walkinshaw that she had not advanced enough legislation.
 Jayapal won the general election with 56% of the vote.

 Tenure

-Jayapal became the first Indian-American woman to serve in the U.S. House of Representatives.
+Jayapal became the first Indian American woman to serve in the U.S. House of Representatives.

 On January 6, 2017, Jayapal objected to Georgia's 16 electoral votes, which Donald Trump had won by over 200,000 votes.
 Because no senator joined her objection, the objection was dismissed.

-Jayapal and Representative Jamie Raskin introduced the Trump Transparency Package, a series of bills aimed at promoting transparency and eliminating conflicts of interest in the Trump White House.
-Jayapal and her fellow co-chairs of the United for Climate and Environmental Justice Task Force also introduced a package of environmental justice bills to fight the impact of climate change on frontline communities.
-She supports universal health care and co-sponsored the Expanded and Improved Medicare For All Act.
-On April 16, 2018, Jayapal joined Justice Democrats.

 During Trump's inauguration, Jayapal met with constituents in her congressional district instead of attending the ceremony.
 The Nation called her "a leader of the resistance," quoting Minority Leader Nancy Pelosi calling Jayapal "a rising star in the Democratic caucus."
 In September, Representative Don Young apologized to her after calling her "young lady" in an exchange that went viral.
 Jayapal has described facing sexism from colleagues in Congress.

-Jayapal is a co-sponsor of legislation intended to make public colleges and universities tuition-free for most families and to significantly reduce student debt.

-Jayapal voted against a House resolution condemning the U.N.
-Security Council resolution on Israeli settlements built on the occupied Palestinian territories in the West Bank.
-In July 2019, she voted against a House resolution condemning the Boycott, Divestment, and Sanctions movement targeting Israel.
-The resolution passed 398–17.